freenas/freenas-docs/userguide/quick.rst

-the password for that user account, the full path to a directory on the remote system to save the backup, whether or not to also backup all of the data, whether or not to compress the data, and a confirmation to save the values, where "y" will start the backup, "n" will repeat the configuration, and "q" will quit the backup wizard.
-If you leave the password empty, key-based authentication will be used instead.
+the password for that user account, the full path to a directory on the remote system to save the backup, whether or not to also backup all of the data, whether or not to compress the data, and a confirmation to save the values, where *y* will start the backup, *n* will repeat the configuration, and *q* will quit the backup wizard.
+If the password is left empty, key-based authentication is used instead.
 This requires that the public key of the *root* user is stored in :file:`~root/.ssh/authorized_keys` on the remote system and that key should **not** be protected by a passphrase.
 Refer to :ref:`Rsync over SSH Mode` for instructions on how to generate a key pair.

-**12) Restore from a backup:** if a backup has already been created using "11) Create backup" or
-:menuselection:`System --> Advanced --> Backup`, it can be restored
-using this option.
-Once selected, it will prompt for the hostname or IP address of the remote system holding the backup, the username that was used, the password (leave empty if key-based authentication was used), the full path of the remote directory storing the backup, and a confirmation that the values are correct, where "y" will start the restore, "n" will repeat the configuration, and "q" will quit the restore wizard.
+**12) Restore from a backup:** if a backup has already been created using :guilabel:`11) Create backup` or :menuselection:`System --> Advanced --> Backup`, it can be restored using this option.
+Once selected, it will prompt for the hostname or IP address of the remote system holding the backup, the username that was used, the password (leave empty if key-based authentication was used), the full path of the remote directory storing the backup, and a confirmation that the values are correct, where *y* will start the restore, *n* will repeat the configuration, and *q* will quit the restore wizard.
 The restore will indicate if it could log into the remote system, find the backup, and indicate whether or not the backup contains data.
 It will then prompt to restore %brand% from that backup.
-Note that if you press "y" to perform the restore, the system will be returned to the database configuration, ZFS layout, and optionally the data, at the point when the backup was created.
+Note that if you press *y* to perform the restore, the system will be returned to the database configuration, ZFS layout, and optionally the data, at the point when the backup was created.
 The system will reboot once the restore is complete.